zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 see [Springfox documentation](https://springfox.github.io/springfox/docs/snapshot/#configuring-springfox).

-  **Note** Version 2.8 of SpringFox which is actual at time of wrting this document does not support OpenAPI 3.0.
+    **Note:** The current SpringFox Version 2.8 does not support OpenAPI 3.0.
-  See the open feature request at GitHub: https://github.com/springfox/springfox/issues/2022 for details.
+    For more information about the open feature request see this [issue](https://github.com/springfox/springfox/issues/2022).
-  If you need to provide your service documentation in OpenAPI 3.0 format, please use an other tool.

-## (Optional) Validating the discoverability of your API service by the Discovery Service
+## Validating the discoverability of your API service by the Discovery Service

-Once you are able to build and start your service successfully, it is time to validate that it can register correctly with your configured APIML Discovery Service.
+Once you are able to build and start your service successfully, you can use the option of validating that your service is registered correctly with the API ML Discovery Service.

-Validatiing your service registration can be done in the API ML Discovery service and the API ML Catalog.
-If your service appears in the Discovery Service UI but is not visible in the API Catalog, check to ensure that your configuration settings are correct.
+Validatiing your service registration can be done in the API ML Discovery Service and the API ML Catalog.
+If your service appears in the Discovery Service UI but is not visible in the API Catalog, check to make sure that your configuration settings are correct.

-Concrete addresses and user credentials for the individual API ML components will depend on your target runtime environment.
+Specific addresses and user credentials for the individual API ML components depend on your target runtime environment.

-If you are working with local installation of API ML and you decide to use our dummy identity provider, use the word *'user'* as both username and  password.
-In case API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.
+**Note:** If you are working with local installation of API ML and you are using our dummy identity provider, enter `user`' for both `username` and `password`.
+If API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.

 **Tip:** Wait for the Discovery Service to discover your service.
 This process may take a few minutes after your service was successfully started.

 **Follow these steps:**

- 1. Use the HTTP `GET` method in the following format to query the Discovery Service for your service instance information:
+ 1. Use the Http `GET` method in the following format to query the Discovery Service for your service instance information:

     ```
     http://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}